larrytamnjong/blog/docs/ushahidiaccessibility.md

-# A Guide to Testing Accessibility on Ushahidi
+# A Guide to Testing Ushahidi for Accessibility

 Today, we will be looking into the world of accessibility.
 To me, accessibility in software is simply where lines of code meet inclusivity.
 As an upcoming contributor to the Ushahidi platform and a member of the open-source learning community, I'm embarking on a task to improve the accessibility of the Ushahidi platform.
 The challenge today?
 Writing a comprehensive guide on how I would go about testing Ushahidi for accessibility.
 So, after days of scavenging the internet and mostly my brain – I'm going to unveil the techniques I would use in testing Ushahidi for accessibility.